fieldtrip/website/getting_started/limo.md

 ## Background

-**[LIMO EEG](https://github.com/LIMO-EEG-Toolbox/limo_tools/wiki)** is a free open source and open development toolbox for the statistical analysis of EEG data.
+**[LIMO EEG](https://github.com/LIMO-EEG-Toolbox/limo_tools/wiki)** is a free open source and open development toolbox for the statistical analysis of EEG data ([Pernet *et al.*, 2011](https://doi.org/10.1155/2011/831409)).
 The main goal of the toolbox is the analysis and formal testing for experimental effects at all electrodes/sensors and all time points of EEG recordings, as well as in source space.
 LIMO EEG offers a large range of statistical features:
 - Tests (including many popular designs): linear regressions, ANOVAs, ANCOVAs.
 - Methods: mass univariate general linear analysis, spatiotemporal clustering and bootstrapping for multiple comparison correction